 Answer.
-Since 2012, the Department has provided law enforcement and rule of law INCLE-funded assistance to Nigeria under the West Africa Cooperative Security Initiative (WACSI), a whole-of-government effort to increase global security by addressing transnational organized crime in West Africa.
-WACSI receives International Narcotics Control and Law Enforcement (INCLE) funds under the State Africa Regional account (funded in the West Africa Regional Security Initiative Program line), rather than a bilateral INCLE funding line for Nigeria.
-In recent discussions with INL, high-level Nigerian Police Force officials expresent willing and account in the security of the security of the security function of the security function of the security of the security function of the security of the security of the security of the security is a security of the security is a security of the se
+Since 2012, the Department has provided law enforcement and rule of law INCLE-funded assistance to Nigeria under the West Africa Cooperative Security Initiative (WACSI), a whole-of-government effort to increase global security by addressing transnational organized crime in West Africa WACSI receives International Narcotics Control and Law Enforcement (INCLE) funds under the State Africa Regional account (funded in the West Africa Regional Security Initiative Program line), rather than a bilateral INCLE funding line for Nigeria.

-In recent discussions with INL, high-level Nigerian Police Force officials expressed willingness to engage on institutional reform at their training academies.
+In recent discussions with INL, high-level Nigerian Police Force officials expressed willings as a program of their training academics.

+pressed willingness to engage on institutional reform at their training academies.
 Future INL programming will focus on building the long-term institutional capacity of the police to perform their duties, while meeting international standards and human rights norms.
 As part of this effort, INL plans to initiate a Police Training Modernization project at Nigerian police academies in late 2014 and a regional project to facilitate community and police dialogues utilizing Trans-Sahara Counterterrorism Partnership (TSCTP) funding allocated for police reform in Nigeria.

-RESPONSES OF AMBASSADOR ROBERT P. JACKSON TO QUESTIONS SUBMITTED BY SENATOR BENJAMIN L. CARDIN
+RESPONSES OF AMBASSADOR ROBERT P. JACKSON TO QUESTIONS SUBMITTED BY SENATOR BENJAMIN L. CARDIN the crisis in northeastern Nigeria apart from the security forces.

 Question.
-While there is strong civil society and interreligious commitments to peace-building elsewhere in Nigeria, there has been little on-the-ground response to the crisis in northeastern Nigeria apart from the security forces.
-A security-only approach has led to both an out-of-control insurgency and atro-
+While there is strong civil society and interreligious commitments to peace-building elsewhere in Nigeria, there has been little on-the-ground response to